msukhare/Multilayer-Perceptron/README.md

 ## About Multilayer-Perceptron:

 * Multilayer-Perceptron is a machine learning project.
-The goal of this project is to do an Artificial Neural Network from scratch.
+The goal of this project is to do an Artificial Neural Networks from scratch.

 * Multilayer-Perceptron is composed of two scripts, `train_neural_network.py`, `use_neural_network.py` and 2 classes `NeuralNetwork`, `MetricsForBinaryClassification`.